nsidc/earthaccess/docs/contributing/development.md

 ??? note "For conda users"

-    For your convenience, there is a `environment.yml` file at the root of this repository.
-You can create a dev environment quickly with:
+    For your convenience, there is an `environment.yml` file at the root of this repository, allowing you to create a conda environment quickly, as follows:

     ```bash
     conda env create --file environment.yml